Soham-Debnath/c_04_pattern_01/README.md

-# These are the basic examples of pattern printing(part-1).
+# These are the basic examples of pattern printing in C (part-1).